Pascal-So/aris-groundstation/README.md

 ## Troubleshooting

 ### xbee module
-If you can't connect to the module, check if the baud rate in `rfInterface/xbee.py` is correct.
+If you can't connect to the module, check if the baud rate in `rfInterface/xbee.py` and the usb device in `docker-compose.yml` are correct.
+On most systems, you can check the usb port the module is connected to with `ls /dev/ttyUSB*`.

+If your module gets rejected, add the 64bit address to the `known_modules` list in `rfInterface/rf_interface.py`.

 ### Streaming data to Server
 You need to be connected to the vpn network.

+### InfluxDB
+InfluxDB tends to spam the output if it was killed rather than shut down properly, last time the docker-compose service was running.
+If this happens, just shut use `docker-compose down` and `docker-compose up` again. `docker-compose restart` doesn't seem to fix it..

 ## Containers